I'm No Hero: Background

 The album received positive reviews and kept Richard high in the charts during this, his revival period.
-It was also the last time he would appear in the US top 20.
-Album track "Give a Little Bit More", which was co-written by Andy Hill, who was about to become famous as writer and producer for Bucks Fizz, was released in some countries as a single, as was "In the Night" - although this wasn't the same as the Barbara Dickson song which was released around the time (and was also produced by Tarney).
+It was also the last time he appeared in the US top 20.
+The track "Give a Little Bit More", which was co-written by Andy Hill, who was about to become famous as the writer and producer for Bucks Fizz, was released in some countries as a single, as was "In the Night" (not the same as the Barbara Dickson song which was released around that time and also produced by Tarney).
 "Give a Little Bit More" gave Richard a third hit from the album in the US, peaking at No. 41.
 This track was unreleased as a single in the UK, where it was covered by Johnny Logan in September 1980, but his version failed to chart.

 I'm No Hero was remastered and re-issued on compact disc in July 2001.

 Track listing

+All tracks written by Alan Tarney, except where noted.